By Anna Gay on | No Comments

-Let me explain why I do not do this, and I will leave it up to you to assess your situation, and figure out what will work best for you.
+Let me explain why I do not sell unedited image files, and I will leave it up to you to assess your own situation, and figure out what works best for you.
 More than likely, you will find that selling unedited images is not in your best interest, though this may work for some photographers.

 My unedited photos look nothing like the finished product.
-I do my best to nail composition, exposure and white balance in camera, to save myself time in editing, but from there, I add textures, multiple curves layers in Photoshop, and I almost always finish off with a combination of presets in Lightroom.
+I do my best to nail composition, exposure and white balance in camera, to save myself time editing, but from there, I add textures, multiple curves layers in Photoshop, and I almost always finish off with a combination of presets in Lightroom.
 I am a bit of a control freak with my editing, so I spend a lot of time on each, individual photo.

 I know someone who this happened to – they gave their client the original images, and the client completely maimed the photos in editing, and uploaded them to Facebook with the photographer’s name on them.
 It wasn’t pretty, and it was an untrue representation of that photographer’s work!

 I know a handful of photographers whose style is minimal with no editing - very clean, studio-type portraits.
 They may convert them to black and white, but other than that, the images on their websites are unedited.